ovh/docs/pages/cloud/dedicated/intervention-support/guide.en-gb.md

 ### XenServer

-If you are experiencing network connectivity issues (for example, no ping after the motherboard replacement), the MAC address is static configured and must be reset.
+If you are experiencing network connectivity issues (for example, no ping after a motherboard replacement), the MAC address is static configured and must be reset.

 Do the following: